Your first local LLM, start to finish

 }'

-Anything that points at the OpenAI API can be redirected to Ollama by changing the base URL to http://localhost:11434/v1.
-Same response format.
+Anything built for the OpenAI API can point at Ollama instead.
+Just change the base URL to http://localhost:11434/v1.
+The response format is the same.

 # list models you have on disk